Need Help? 888-298-9489 M-F 8am to 8pm CST

 Radio Frequency Gate Call Boxes

-Radio frequency (RF) gate call boxes use wireless communication within a specific frequency range to establish connections.
-They operate independently of cellular networks or WiFi, making them suitable for areas with limited network coverage.
-RF gate call boxes are often used in remote or rural locations where alternative connectivity options may be scarce.
-These gate call boxes communicate with 2-way radios or base station intercoms.
+Radio frequency (RF) gate call boxes establish connections using wireless communication technology within designated frequency ranges.
+These gate call boxes function without requiring cellular networks or WiFi connections which makes them ideal for use in areas that lack network coverage.
+RF gate call boxes find their primary application in remote or rural areas where other connectivity options remain limited.
+Gate call boxes establish communication links with both 2-way radios and base station intercoms.

 CAT-5 Cable or Multi-Conductor Cable Gate Call Boxes